 VPNs Are Considered Illegal In Some Countries

-A VPN can be used to bypass government censorship which is the point that makes them unacceptable in more totalitarian countries.
+A virtual private network (VPN) can be used to bypass government censorship which is the point that makes them unacceptable in more totalitarian countries.

 In China for example, you can only use government-approved VPN services.